andrewnx/youtubeplan/content/_index.md

 ## Content and Presentation

 - **Inquisitive and Engaging:** Transforming complex topics into captivating narratives.
-- **Diverse Topics:** From science and history to culture and everyday mysteries.
+- **Diverse Topics:** From science and history, to religion and occult, to culture and everyday mysteries.
 - **Relatable and Informative:** Balancing informative content with an enjoyable presentation.
 - **Dynamic Presentation:** Charismatic hosts bringing unique perspectives.
 - **Interactive and Community-Driven:** Fostering a community through Q&As, polls, and comments.